-There’s a good chance the Wuhan coronavirus will never disappear, experts say.
+There’s a good chance the new coronavirus will never disappear, experts say.
 There are only 3 possible endings to this story.

 - Reuters

-Getting a vaccine to market has historically been an arduous, multiyear process.
-(The Ebola vaccine, for example, took 20 years to make.)
-But Anthony Fauci, the director of the National Institutes of Health’s infectious-disease center, said on Friday that the agency was collaborating with Moderna to develop a coronavirus vaccine quickly.

-Barring any “glitches,” Fauci said, “we will be in people in a phase-one trial within the next 2 1/2 months.”

-The introduction of a vaccine would decrease the number of people susceptible to the coronavirus and create a “sustained firewall” against its further spread, Morse said.
+The sooner a vaccine is created, the sooner we’ll see a “sustained firewall” against the coronavirus’ spread, Morse said.

-- Read more about the Wuhan virus:
+- Read more about the novel coronavirus:

-- Everything we know about the deadly Wuhan virus sweeping across China
+- Everything we know about the deadly coronavirus

-- The genetic code of the Wuhan coronavirus shows it’s 80% similar to SARS.
-New research suggests a potential way to neutralize the virus.

-- Wuhan, China, and at least 15 other cities have been quarantined as China attempts to halt the spread of the coronavirus.
-That’s about 50 million people on lockdown.
+- The new coronavirus could circulate forever, experts say – becoming another illness in the sea of seasonal colds and flus

+- What to know about the coronavirus outbreak in 8 charts and maps